 A: As little or as much as you want.
 Chabad is like a big pool.
 Some people swim in the deep end, some in the shallow, some just want to stick their toes in and some want to sit pool side.
 People also change their level of involvement from semester to semester.
 Come to , or an event and stay as long as you want.
 Take it from there… If you wish to become very active and take on a leadership role, boy can we give you opportunities!

 Q: But wait!!
 How much does it cost?

 A: Nothing!
 Just bring yourself and lots of friends!
-School administrators and instructional leaders benefit from the reality writing analysis essay of meeting accountability standards and the public recognition of doing so
+School administrators and instructional leaders benefit from the reality of meeting accountability standards and the public recognition of doing so